clvrai/create/README.md

 | <img src="github-assets/buckets.gif" width="200">  | <img src="github-assets/basket.gif" width="200">  | <img src="github-assets/collide.gif" width="200">  | <img src="github-assets/create.gif" width="200">  |

 CREATE is a multi-step physics based puzzle reinforcement learning benchmark.
+The goal of the game is to get the red ball (the target ball) to the blue ball (the goal ball).
 CREATE features 10 challenging physical reasoning tasks where the agent must select a tool to place from over 2,000 possible tools and choose the `x,y` coordinates on the screen where the tool should be placed.